SiyuZhang1989/NC_Co-select_ARG-MRG/README.md

 Corresponding author: Si-Yu Zhang (syzhang@des.ecnu.edu.cn)

 This repository contains R code for classifying samples, python code for machine learning and other analysis code or scripts in the manuscript "Genetic-linkage proof reveals organic fertilization co-selects for antibiotic and metal resistance genes in the global agricultural soil microbiome".
+If you have any other inquiries or needs related to the article, please do not hesitate to contact us (syzhang@des.ecnu.edu.cn or liuziteng1006@163.com).

 The code and scripts provided here may only be used for academic exchange and are not permitted for commercial use.